 While travelling from Jhansi to Gwalior, Luytens saw two great palaces of Datia and was so impressed that he got off the train to visit them and returned for another visit.
 He was so impressed with Datia Palace’s blend of Hindu and Islamic styles that the fusion made its way in the design of New Delhi’s North and South blocks along with the palatial Rashtrapati Bhavan.

 Datia Palace, also known as Vir Singh Deo Mahal or Govind Palace is one of India’s most impressive palaces from the 17th century.
 Built essentially as a solid square fortress with very few openings to the outside the palace was hardly inhabited.
-The inside presents a marvelous geometric organization of space on several levels.
-Apartments inside have been built in such a way that there is proper cross ventilation and sufficient light without affecting privacy.
+The inside presents a marvellous geometric organization of space on several levels.
+Apartments inside have been built in such a way that there are proper cross ventilation and sufficient light without affecting privacy.

-Within the solid square there are four quartered squares with corner towers and a large courtyard at its core.
+Within the solid square, there are four quartered squares with corner towers and a large courtyard at its core.
 The five-storied central tower (115 feet high) houses the royal apartments connected to the four corners with narrow bridges.

-The five storied central tower of Datia Palace is one of the most innovative architectural statements among the palace buildings in India.
+The five-storied central tower of Datia Palace is one of the most innovative architectural statements among the palace buildings in India.
 According to experts, it is an expression of power and the authority of Vir Singh Deo, an exceptionally wealthy ruler of his time.
-According to Giles Tillostan, ‘the Govind Mahal’s tower, on the central plot, could therefore be regarded as a secular version of a temple shikhara.
+According to Giles Tillostan, ‘the Govind Mahal’s tower, on the central plot, could, therefore, be regarded as a secular version of a temple shikhara.
 And just as in the temple ritual all action is focused towards the central point, so the dynamics of the Govind Mahal is focussed on the tower – it is the hub of the palace, visually a dominant feature, and the resident not of a God or the image of a God but of a King, and a king with a pretension to divinity’.

 Vir Singh built the Datia Palace for his friend, Jehangir who could not come and stay.
 In 1627, he decided to gift it to his son who was the first ruler of Datia.
 Bhagwan Rao however never lived in this great palace.
 He lived nearby in a smaller palace, which is ruined now.
 Bhagwan Rao’s son Subha Kiran built his own palace at Datia on another outcrop.
 Subha Kiran’s son Dalpat Rao (1683 – 1707) established a fort/palace in the middle of the present Datia town.
-So, mysteriously this palace was never lived in !
+So, mysteriously this palace was never lived in!

-The domed towers of Datia Mahal were once covered lavishly with cuerda seca glazed tile decoration.
-Compared to other architectural masterpieces of the time, here the glazed cueda seca tiles have a greater range of colours and floral designs.
+The domed towers of Datia Mahal were once covered lavishly with Cuerda Seca glazed tile decoration.
+Compared to other architectural masterpieces of the time, here the glazed Cueda Seca tiles have a greater range of colours and floral designs.

 Cuerda Seca is a technique used when applying coloured glaze to ceramic surfaces.
 In this technique, waxy resist lines are used to prevent glazes of different shades from merging into each other during firing.
 The technique has its origin in Central Asia from the second half of the 14th century CE.
-From Safavids to Timurids to Ottoman Empire, the technique was used profusely for tile decoration.
+From Safavids to Timurids to the Ottoman Empire, the technique was used profusely for tile decoration.
 The introduction of different coloured glazing is seen in the buildings of Samarkand from this period.